-From 2000, until he joined OTP Bank, he was a project manager at consulting firm McKinsey & Company.
+From 2000 to 2003 he was a project manager at consulting firm McKinsey & Company.

 Between 1996 and 2000 he worked as a consultant at Andersen Consulting (now Accenture).
 In 1996 he graduated from the Faculty of Business Administration at the Budapest University of Economic Sciences, and in 1999 he obtained a Masters in Business Administration (MBA) from INSEAD Business School in France.